surrsurus/gallery/README.md

 The goal of this project is to leverage Phoenix's ability to build highly concurrent realtime applications to create a scalable 3D multiplayer game that doesn't need much server hardware to run.

 Each player's web browser connects to a Phoenix channel via a websocket that will broadcast updates about the other players as they occur in realtime.
-A nice part about this is we'll know exactly when a player enters and leaves the game.
-In addition, each player's browser is also rendering those updates with Three.JS.
-These updates are processed every frame, resulting in a very low latency experience.
+Each player's browser renders those updates with Three.JS.
+Updates are processed every frame, resulting in a very low latency experience.

 ## Sequence